 Here's another winter wedding shoe option if you don't want to wear stilettos or heels.
 A pair of flat glitter sneakers will be so much easier to walk in, and the sparkles feel seasonal and festive.

 Faux fur bridal wrap

-Cover your arms and shoulders in cold temperatures by adding a faux fur or vintage wrap to your bridal attire.
+If you're not wearing long sleeves, you can cover your arms and shoulders in cold temperatures by adding a faux fur or vintage wrap to your bridal attire.
 A white or gray style is chic with a little bit of rocker edge.